Overview of AWS Management Tools: What to Choose for Your Business

 AWS Tools for Reporting and Cost Optimization

 As the name implies, the main task of this set of tools is real-time and transparent reporting on your resources consumption, weak points identification, and cutting costs on computing power wasted spendings.
-This is a handy set of solutions for those using the Pay as You Go pricing model, since it, despite its flexibility, may turn out to be the most expensive one in case some resources are wasted.
+This is a handy set of solutions for those using the Pay as You Go AWS pricing model, since it, despite its flexibility, may turn out to be the most expensive one in case some resources are wasted.

 Example: AWS Cost Explorer